SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars*, *Simulator Controller\Rules* and other folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on its own.
 But be sure to make a backup copy of all the files, just for the peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 5.7.5

+The "Telemetry" instruction for both the Driving Coach and the Conversation Booster has been substitued by the "Knowledge" instruction.
+If you have changed the "Telemetry" instruction, you may want to integrate your additions into the "Knowledge" instruction.

+***

 ## Release 5.7.4

 No changes necessary.